apache/spark/UPDATING.md

 (`google_impersonation_chain` in case of operators that also communicate with services of other cloud providers).
 As a result, GCSToS3Operator no longer derivatives from GCSListObjectsOperator.

-#### Normalize gcp_conn_id for Google Cloud Platform
+#### Normalize gcp_conn_id for Google Cloud

-Previously not all hooks and operators related to Google Cloud Platform use `gcp_conn_id` as parameter for GCP connection.
+Previously not all hooks and operators related to Google Cloud use `gcp_conn_id` as parameter for GCP connection.
 There is currently one parameter which apply to most services.
 Parameters like ``datastore_conn_id``, ``bigquery_conn_id``, ``google_cloud_storage_conn_id`` and similar have been deprecated.
 Operators that require two connections are not changed.